Las Vegas Show

 Thunder From Down Under Las Vegas Review: Is It Worth It?

 Thunder From Down Under is a long-running Las Vegas male revue at Excalibur built around choreographed dance, playful adult humor, audience participation, and a high-energy nightclub-style atmosphere.
 It works best for visitors who want a lively, social, highly interactive show environment.
-Skip it if you prefer traditional theater, minimal audience involvement, polished stagecraft, or a more reserved viewing experience.
+Skip it if you prefer traditional theater, minimal audience involvement, refined stagecraft, or a more reserved viewing experience.

 Best Ticket Deals